All Episodes

 That's why I'm going down there tonight.

-Uh no, I'm not no, no, we're not gonna talk to Churtoff about beating uh about cutting New York's funding.
+No, no, we're not going to talk to Chertoff about cutting New York's funding.

-And I I had, as I've told you people, I had a dinner party for the 24 gang at at my uh at my fashionable oceanside estate, which according to the New York Times is going to be underwater here soon because of of rising sea levels.
+And I have, as I've told you people, I had a dinner party for the 24 gang at my fashionable oceanside estate, which according to the New York Times is going to be underwater here soon because of rising sea levels.

-Yeah, they sent a photographer down to Palm Beach.
+Yeah, they sent a photographer down at Palm Beach.

-There's actually pictures of uh of uh homes near the beach that might be underwater soon.
+There's actually pictures of homes near the beach that might be underwater soon.

 It's a beach erosion problem.